 Interpretive programs are held throughout the summer months.
 These programs cover a large range of natural and cultural history topics.
 For dates, times and themes of these programs, please contact the Regal Tallgrass Prairie Nature Center.

 Three homeschool programs are held every spring and three are held every fall.
 Currently programs last 2.5 hours and are available to family members of every age.
 Programs target a variety of ages with a mix of activities such as games, crafts and study sessions.
 Exciting new themes are developed each year.
 Pre-registration is required.

 Programs for groups such as school groups, Scout groups, church groups, organizations or private groups can also be arranged any time of the year by contacting the park naturalist at 417-843-6711.

 Each summer, a half-day Daycamp is held in order to meet the requirements of the Missouri State Parks and Historic Sites Explorer Program.
 Educational facts are mixed with fun games, crafts and much more to ensure a unique learning opportunity.
 Pre-registration is required.

 This is a biannual event held on the last Saturday in September of all even numbered years.
 Prairie Jubilee is the premiere event of the park to celebrate the tallgrass prairie.
-Step back in time on the living history loop as you visit trappers, hunters, pioneers and Indians.
+Step back in time on the living history loop as you visit trappers, hunters and pioneers.
 Music, storytelling, children's activities and guided wagon rides to view the bison will be available.
 A bison lunch will be served for a small fee.
 Contests and various displays will also enrich your prairie experience.